-Therefore, I’ve handpicked for you a few of my favorite fairy-tale places in Spain where children’s storybooks come to life.
+In this article, I’ve handpicked a few of my favorite fairy-tale places in Spain where the storybook vibe struck me the most.

 Top Fairy-Tale Places in Spain

-It is a beautiful natural park, full of top Spanish hiking trails with distinct levels of difficulty and length.
-One of them is even called Sendero El Bosque Encantado ( The Enchanted Forest Trail), so I was not the first one to pull up the fairy-tale comparison after all.
+While there are many magical forests in Spain that look completely out of this world, Parque Rural de Anaga in Tenerife has impressed me the most.
+It is a beautiful natural setting, full of unique Spanish hiking trails with varying levels of difficulty and length.
+One of them is even called Sendero El Bosque Encantado (The Enchanted Forest Trail), so I was not the first to make the fairy-tale comparison after all.
+This forest feels so surreal – straight out of a storybook, so it is a must-stop on any Tenerife itinerary.

 4. The New Bridge in Ronda